Low-rank matrix completion theory via Plucker coordinates: Introduction

-\myparagraph{Deterministic Patterns} In contrast to random patterns, deterministic observation patterns have received much less attention and were far from being understood in the context of LRMC.
+In contrast to random patterns, deterministic observation patterns have received much less attention, and have been far from being understood in the context of LRMC.
 Among the few works that have considered them are\footnote{For deterministic patterns in seeking a minimal-rank completion of a generic incomplete matrix see \cite{shapiro2018matrix,bernstein2020typical}.
 For deterministic patterns for matrix completion in a union of subspaces see \cite{ongie2021tensor}.} \cite{singer2010uniqueness,kiraly2012combinatorial,lee2013matrix,chen2015completing,kiraly2015algebraic,pimentel2016characterization,bernstein2017completion,liu2019matrix,chatterjee2020deterministic,foucart2020weighted}.
-This is an important gap in the literature, because in practice the pattern of missing entries depends on the specific nature of the application and thus can be far from random.
-For example, in computer vision the missing entries occur due to occlusions or shadows in the scene, while in recommendation systems they occur as a consequence of the existing preferences or inclinations of different users.
+This is an important gap in the literature, because in practice the pattern of missing entries depends on the specific nature of the application and thus can be very non-random.
+For example, in computer vision the missing entries occur due to occlusions or shadows in the scene; in recommendation systems they occur as a consequence of the existing preferences of different users.